Education & School

 About the Education & School tests

 From the 11+ entrance exam to GCSE finals, our free school practice tests are aligned to the UK national curriculum and the major exam boards (AQA, Edexcel, OCR, CEM and GL).
-Each mock is timed and gives instant feedback so children — and parents — can see exactly what to revise next.
+Each mock is timed and gives instant feedback so children — and parents — can see exactly what to revise next, without having to mark anything by hand.

 What you'll find here